System Relevant!

 P.A.R.T.Y. is the abbreviation for the physical experience of freedom and limitation, of discomfort and the unknown.

 The two participating researchers from the Institute of Geography work on queer farming, sustainability and the transformative dimension of dance.
 During the shared bus journey, the participants set off into new environments.
 Between fact and fiction, they explore suburban areas and inconspicuous transit sites together with the dancer Luís Dali and Djane Babs.
 The central questions are how these places can be experienced and embodied and what new social realities emerge in them.
-Catering will be provided.
+Please bring weatherproof clothing

 Figure 1: Wrong Time.
 Be there.
 Wrong Place (photo Martin Schick)